hammadtq/Evothings-Demo-Apps/iot-alarm-clock-neopixels/README.md

 This is the example app code to go with my tutorial: Developing an IoT Alarm app using Evothings Studio Part 2

-In this example we are using Adafruit's NeoPixel ring with Particle Core (formerly Spark Core) Wi-Fi Dev Kit to develop an Internet connected wake up light.
+In this example we are using Adafruit's NeoPixel ring with Spark Core Wi-Fi Dev Kit to develop an Internet connected wake up light.